True Random Number Service

 5. Configure your client to supply your email address in the User-Agent field of the request.
 That way, I can drop you a line if your client is causing trouble.

-As always, feel free to email me if you have questions!
+As always, feel free to email us if you have questions!